Transposed Poisson structures: Open questions

 One of the first examples of non-trivial transposed Poisson algebras was given for the Witt algebra \cite[Theorem 20]{FKL}.
-The central extension of the Witt algebra is the Virasoro algebra and it has no non-trivial $\frac{1}{2}$-derivations, and $\frac{1}{2}$-biderivations and transposed Poisson structures \cite[Theorem 27]{FKL}.
+The central extension of the Witt algebra is the Virasoro algebra and it has no non-trivial $\frac{1}{2}$-derivations, non-trivial $\frac{1}{2}$-biderivations and non-trivial transposed Poisson structures \cite[Theorem 27]{FKL}.
 Thanks to \cite{xl17} we know that the Cartan (infinite-dimensional) algebras $S_n$ and $H_n$ do not have non-trivial transposed Poisson structures (and $\frac{1}{2}$-derivations, $\frac{1}{2}$-biderivations).
 It is easy to see that if the dimension of the annihilator of an algebra is greater than $1,$ then it admits non-trivial transposed Poisson structures (and $\frac{1}{2}$-derivations, $\frac{1}{2}$-biderivations).
-Dzhumadildaev proved that the dimensions of annihilators of central extensions of $S_n$ and $H_n$ is greater than $1$ in \cite{dzhuma92}.
-It follows that there are infinite-dimensional Lie algebras without non-trivial transposed Poisson structures (and $\frac{1}{2}$-derivations, $\frac{1}{2}$-biderivations), but their central extensions admit non-trivial.
+Dzhumadildaev proved that the dimensions of annihilators of central extensions of $S_n$ and $H_n$ are greater than $1$ in \cite{dzhuma92}.
+It follows that there are infinite-dimensional Lie algebras without non-trivial transposed Poisson structures (and $\frac{1}{2}$-derivations, $\frac{1}{2}$-biderivations), but whose central extensions admit these non-trivial structures.
 The last results motivate the following question.

-\begin{question} Is there a Lie algebra that does not admit non-trivial transposed Poisson structures ($\frac{1}{2}$-derivations, $\frac{1}{2}$-biderivations), but its (indecomposable) one-dimensional central extension admits them? \end{question}
+\begin{question} Is there a Lie algebra that does not admit non-trivial transposed Poisson structures ($\frac{1}{2}$-derivations, $\frac{1}{2}$-biderivations), but whose (indecomposable) one-dimensional central extension admits them? \end{question}